Kryptograafia/ansible-infrastructure-as-code/backup_sla.md

 ## Schedule for backups

-- InfluxDB FULL backups are created every Sunday at 21:35 EST
+- InfluxDB FULL backups are created every Sunday at 21:35 UTC
-- InfluxDB INCREMENTAL backups are created every day from Monday to Saturday at 21:35 EST It takes up to 2 hours to create and store the backup.
+- InfluxDB INCREMENTAL backups are created every day from Monday to Saturday at 21:35 UTC It takes up to 2 hours to create and store the backup.

-- MySQL FULL backups are created every Sunday at 22:00 EST
+- MySQL FULL backups are created every Sunday at 22:00 UTC
-- MySQL INCREMENTAL backups are created every day from Monday to Saturday at 22:00 EST It takes up to 2 hours to create and store the backup.
+- MySQL INCREMENTAL backups are created every day from Monday to Saturday at 22:00 UTC It takes up to 2 hours to create and store the backup.

 #Backup RPO (recovery point objective) is: